 How to make a liquid lipstick- The Ingredients

-JS liquid lipstick ingredients (source )
+JS liquid lipstick ingredients — Click here

 NOTE: there’s no guarantee the ingredients list you find on the producer’s website is the actual one, but it should list the key ingredients.

 Horrible (but cheaper) alternatives are paraffin/mineral oil.
-Better ones are some volatile silicones (for example trisiloxane, cyclopentasiloxane or dimethicone).
+Better ones are some volatile silicones (for example trisiloxane, Cyclopentasiloxane or dimethicone).

-Dimethicone contributes to the waterproof effect and acts as both film forming and emollient.
+Dimethicone contributes to the waterproof effect and acts as both film-forming and emollient.
 Its concentration varies from 16 to 20%.

-Kaolin: opacifying and mattifing agent.
+Kaolin: opacifying and mattifying agent.

-Cyclopentasiloxane, Disteardimonium Hectorite and Propylene Carbonate: three ingredients that are sold as a unique product called BENTONE GEL® VS-5PC V HV.
-In the U.S it’s distribuited by DD Chemco (See details here).
+Cyclopentasiloxane, Disteardimonium Hectorite, and Propylene Carbonate: three ingredients that are sold as a unique product called BENTONE GEL® VS-5PC V HV.
+In the U.S it’s distributed by DD Chemco (See details here).
 Cyclopentasiloxane is a volatile silicone.